HR Invoicing

 Project kickoff and initial analysis

-As usage scaled, the system started blocking growth rather than supporting it:
+As Temper scaled, the system started blocking growth rather than supporting it

-• Limited access to key business verticals due to inflexible invoicing logic
+• Limited access to Business verticals for Invoicing

 Mapping, Data deep-diver, and Workshop